EBIBioSamples/read_docs/docs/submit/interactively.rst

      - Optional (new) / Mandatory (updates)
      - Optional (new) / Mandatory (updates)

-Example `tsv template spreadsheets <templates>`_ for interactive submission can be found here.
+Example `tsv template spreadsheets <https://github.com/EBIBioSamples/read_docs/tree/main/docs/submit/templates>`_ for interactive submission can be found here.

 Key Points to Consider for Templates
 *************************************
-1. Every Characteristics you choose to provide as column header in the TSV file must have Term Source Ref and Term Accession Number column headers following it.
+1. Every ``Characteristics`` you choose to provide as column header in the TSV file must have ``Term Source Ref`` and ``Term Accession Number`` column headers following it.
 While filling up the data (rows) in the file, you may choose to provide blank values if you don’t have the information for it.
 In the below example, you can always opt to not provide the Term Source Ref and Term Accession Number but the column headers must be present as in the example below

 .. list-table::